WCTC Firing Range

 - Handguns chambered in rifle cartridges are not allowed.

 - Members may not fire fully automatic weapons

 WCTC maintains the right to determine which ammunition may be used on its range and deny the use of any ammunition it deems unsafe for any reason.

 - New factory copper jacketed hollow point ammunition

 - New factory sub-sonic ammunition

-- Reloaded ammunition
+- Reloaded ammunition to factory specifications

 - Tracer ammunition

 - Less than lethal ammunition

 - Steel cased ammunition